Approved by the SIGCSE Board: May 12, 2008

 - Alignment with a SIGCSE Conference - When a Board meeting is held in conjunction with a SIGCSE conference (as is typical with the symposium and occasionally true for other conferences), additional nights of accommodation and meals required to attend the SIGCSE conference are also covered.
 Rationale: Board subcommittees meet intermittently throughout the conference and meet with members as needed during the conference.
 Board members are expected to attend this conference and any meetings (such as the business meeting at the Symposium) associated with it.

-Travel support is provided to attend the Symposium, ITiCSE, and ICER.
+Travel support is provided to attend the Technical Symposium, ITiCSE, ICER and CompEd.
 Rationale: Chair, or the chair’s designate, is expected to attend all conferences.
 Travel support is also provided for the chair, or the chair’s designate, to attend SIG governing board meetings (twice a year).

 Other travel by Board members for SIGCSE related business may be supported on a case by case basis as determined by the Board.
 For example, in September 2009 the Board decided to support travel for the chair to attend and represent SIGCSE at the January 2009 Rebooting Computing Summit.